cloud01-wu/vue3-mq/README.md

-Bring fully reactive, responsive design to your Vue 3 project with Vue3-MQ, a plugin which allows your components and pages to adapt to changes in the browser environment.
+Bring fully reactive, responsive design to your Vue 3 and typescript project with Vue3-MQ, a plugin which allows your components and pages to adapt to changes in the browser environment.

 -   Completely customisable breakpoints
 -   Includes MQ-Responsive Vue component for unparalleled ease of use